 When it comes to typical romantic gifts such as perfumes and beauty products, the buyer’s inability to touch and see items whilst online shopping means that it is easier for scammers to get away with selling fake items.
 14% of Louis Vuitton Perfume listings were found to be either scams or counterfeit goods.
 Creed perfume is also a popular target and on one popular auction website we found that up to 17% of Creed perfume listings were fraudulent.

 Perhaps most worrying, however, are the listings for puppies.
 Pets are always a careful purchase, and much more meaningful to the couples that get them for Valentine’s Day than consumer products.
-Out of the 250 listings for puppy purchases that Besedo reviewed in January and February, 25% were found to be scams.
+Of the 250 listings for puppy purchases that Besedo reviewed in January and February, 25% were scams.